Your "Real" Relationship Problem

 Remember that regardless of the topic that seems to be the source of conflict between you and another person, the real issues that emerge in your relationship struggle are likely to continue confronting you as long as you avoid facing them.
 Your obligation to yourself is to act only on what are the most valuable opportunities embedded in your current challenge (an old blog post of mine relates this skill to eating a sunflower seed!)
 Whatever you are facing in any relationship challenge is custom-tailored for your own growth.

 The treasure lies in challenging yourself, not your partner.
 This is the most meaningful gift you can ever hope to offer or receive in a relationship.
 This path is not for the faint of heart, for it will take you into virtually uncharted waters where you would never otherwise venture.
 It takes courage and faith to face parts of yourself that would rather remain hidden, but the inevitable discomfort you will initially experience through this approach is the pathway to a healthier, more fulfilling and more joyous life .

-I hope you will take a little time to read some of my many other articles to educate, encourage and inspire you along your journey to a life you richly deserve.
-If I can provide more personal assistance to you, either in person, by phone or via Skype, please don't hesitate to contact me.
+If you're interested, I invige you to look over some of my relatively short blog posts about how to maintain healthy relationships and emotional intimacy, Of course, if I can provide more personal assistance to you, either in person, by phone or via Skype, please don't hesitate to contact me.